rajray84/FFN/README.md

       python3 run_all_categories.py -c acasxu -o report.txt

- ---It evaluates all networks(.onnx files in acaxu directory) for all the properies(all .vnnlib files in acasxu directory) from "acasxu" benchmark category
+ ---It evaluates all the instances (.onnx files and .vnnlib files) from "acasxu/acasxu_instance.csv" files

+ ---timeout value for each of the instance is mentioned in this .csv file

- ---After evalauation result is stored in report.txt
+ ---After evaluation result is stored in report.txt

 b.

       python3 run_all_categories.py

- ---Default category is - "test"
+ ---If no category is mentioned, "test" is considered as a default category
  ---It evaluates all networks(.onnx files in test directory) for all the properies(all .vnnlib files in test directory) from "test" benchmark category

- ---After evalauation result is stored in "report_test.txt" (default)
+ ---If result_file_path is not mentioned, "report_test.txt"  is considered as a default result_file_path to store the result after evaluation

 ***Note: Since FFN has randomization, results may vary accross the runs.